Aerys-cmd/WorldLeague/README.md

     ```
 3. Run the project.
     ```bash
-    dotnet run
+    dotnet run --project ./WorldLeague.Api/WorldLeague.Api.csproj
     ```

 ## Usage

-You can create a draw via swagger or you can use WordLeague.Api.http file.
+You can create a draw via swagger

+Navigate to {AppUrl}/swagger/index.html

+or you can use WordLeague.Api.http file.
+(You may need to modify the base url)